jlacasa/mixed-models-spring25/content/3-lesson.md

 - I'll be teaching STAT 720 this summer and STAT 870 this fall.
 - Feel free to reach out with questions/concerns/more advanced questions.
+- Please answer this [survey](https://forms.gle/Tm9rnzgSVDcVLAik7) to help me improve future editions of the same workshop/create a follow-up based on demand.